joshtyf/flowforge/README.md

 ## Organization and Membership

-As mentioned under Features, Flowforge provides organizational based access control for pipelines and service requests.
-As such, users will need to be in an organization to access respective features in Flowforge.
-Users can either create an organization in `/organization` page, or be added into an existing organization.

-Memberships in the organization comes with these 3 roles in descending order of authority: **Owner**, **Admin** and **Member**.
-Each role comes with access to the following features:

-### Owner

-- Change organization name
-- Transfer ownership of organization

-### Admin

-- Add member to organization as `Member` or `Admin`
-- Remove member from organization
-- Promote member from `Member` to `Admin`
-- Demote member from `Admin` to `Member`
-- Access to _Create Service_ feature
-- Access to _Admin Service Request Dashboard_ page

-### Member

-- View members in organization and their respective roles
-- Leave organization
-- Access to _Service Catalog_ page
-- Access to _Your Service Request Dashboard_ page

-> Do note that roles with higher authority levels will also have access to those at lower levels.
+Flowforge provides organizational based access control for pipelines and service requests.
+Users can create or join organizations to access features.
+There are three roles: Owner, Admin, and Member.
+Each role has different levels of authority and access to features.
+Members can access the service catalog and request for services.
+Admins can additionally manage members, create services, and access the admin dashboard to approve or reject requests.
+Owners have full control over the organization and can manage admins and members.

 ## Development